MaiTrn/appdev/README.md

 1. Configuration instructions
-	To run this program you need to have at least a command prompt terminal.
+	To run this program you need to have putty.
-	(e.g. putty, git bash, Visual Studio command prompt, built-in command prompt)

 2. Installation instructions
 	Follow these steps: